MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-export-permission-sets.md

     > If you do this repeatedly, Visual Studio Code will probe for overwriting the file, there is no support for merging manual corrections into newly generated content.
 3. Publish the app.

+Now, you have the XML file with default permissions to all your objects.

+### Example from Visual Studio Code

 The following example illustrates the generated .xml file from **MyProject** which contains a table with objectID 50106 and two object types are generated; `<ObjectType>0</ObjectType>` is `TableData` and `<ObjectType>1</ObjectType>` is `Table`.

 ```xml